SeniorMars/seniormars.com/content/posts/neomutt/index.md

 As I said before, this blog is intended for students that are forced to use Google's email platform.
 Which means I'll be detailing how to configure Neomutt to work with Gmail.
 Thus, before we move any further, it is important to get an "app-specific password" from Google.

-{{note(clickable=true, header="Note", text="An app-specific password is a password for applications that do not support 2-factor authentication or are considered 'unsecure'.
+{{note(clickable=true, header="Note", body="An app-specific password is a password for applications that do not support 2-factor authentication or are considered 'unsecure'.
 Google wants you to use Gmail >:(")}}

 To get an app-specific password, follow these steps: